WeRePack/repack-for-woocommerce/README.txt

 = How to set up and customize a coupon code =

 The plugin gives you maximum flexibility and accepts all WooCommerce coupons that can be applied to the shopping cart.
-Just create a new coupon named 'WeRePack', it will be added or removed automatically when you select the RePack checkbox.
-If you want to name coupon differently, add the filter `add_filter( 'repack_coupon_name', 'MyCouponName' )` to your `functions.php`.
+Just create a new coupon named 'WeRePack', it will be added or removed automatically when you toggle the checkout checkbox.
+If you want to rename the coupon, add the filter `add_filter( 'repack_coupon_name', 'MyCouponName' )` to your `functions.php`.

 = I like the initiative and want to support you =

 Yes, please!
 We need every heart, hand and mouth.
-Talk about us, help us improve the code [on GitHub](https://github.com/ouun/repack-for-woocommerce "RePack on GitHub"), translate the plugin.
+Talk about us, help us improve the code [on GitHub](https://github.com/ouun/repack-for-woocommerce "WeRePack on GitHub"), translate the plugin.
 We really appreciate every support.

 = My language is missing.
 How to contribute it? =